deciduously/music/post.md

 {% youtube uLhQQSKhTok %}

-By the end of this post we'll have written a program that can procedurally generate music in number of different kinds of musical scale spanning up and down a whole [keyboard](https://en.wikipedia.org/wiki/Musical_keyboard), as well play [hand-authored](https://en.wikipedia.org/wiki/Musical_composition) songs created with a rudimentary [notation system](https://en.wikipedia.org/wiki/Musical_notation) that compiles and runs on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows), [MacOS](https://en.wikipedia.org/wiki/MacOS), or Linux with no code modification.
+By the end of this post we'll have written a fully cross-platform program that can procedurally generate music in number of different kinds key spanning up and down a whole [keyboard](https://en.wikipedia.org/wiki/Musical_keyboard), as well play [hand-authored](https://en.wikipedia.org/wiki/Musical_composition) songs created with a rudimentary [notation system](https://en.wikipedia.org/wiki/Musical_notation).

 [¡Vámonos!](https://en.wikipedia.org/wiki/Party)